Alice Cooper The Studio Albums 1969-1983 CD Box Set

 2015, Rhino, 81277 95374

-This box set was released in August 2015 and, as the title suggests, features every Alice Cooper studio album from 1969 through to 1983 (e.g. the whole Warner Brothers catalogue).
-That means that there are a total of 15 CD’s here, which include all the material from the original band and some 10 years of solo Alice’s career.
+This box set was released in August 2015 and, as the title suggests, features every Alice Cooper studio album from 1969 through to 1983 (i.e. the whole Warner Brothers catalogue, from Pretties For You to Dada).
+That means that there are a total of 15 CD’s here, which include all the material from the original Group and some 10 years of solo Alice’s career.

 The music presented is extremely diverse, from the glory days of School’s Out and Billion Dollar Babies to the dark and highly experimental ‘Blackout’ years.
 This set really allows you to ride the rollercoaster of the Alice Cooper story with the music aligning nicely with the period focused on in the movie Super Duper Alice Cooper.